qtumproject/qtumbook/part2/erc20-dapp.md

 # Minting Tokens

-The `mintTokens` method tracks the mint transactions that had been made, and update the UI as they progress through the various stages of their lifecycles.
+The `mintTokens` method tracks the mint transactions that had been made, and updates the UI as the transactions progress through the various stages of their lifecycles.

 The first half of the method creates a new observable `txRecord`.
-The second half updates the txRecord as the transaction moves through stages of its lifecycle.
+The second half updates the txRecord, which in turn triggers views to update.

 The annotated code for `mintTokens`: